(Compound details obtained from ChemIDplus Advanced,1 Treatment Action Group website,2 and ClinicalTrials.gov3,4)

 Status: These studies are ongoing, but not recruiting participants.

-Purpose: The purpose of the VRX496-USA-05-002 study is to evaluate the safety and effectiveness of single and multiple infusions of lexgenleucel-T. The purpose of the rollover study is to evaluate the safety and effectiveness of an additional infusion of lexgenleucel-T in participants who complete the VRX496-USA-05-002 study.3,4
+Study Purpose: VRX496-USA-05-002 is an open-label study designed to evaluate the safety and biological activity of single and repeated infusions of lexgenleucel-T. The purpose of the rollover study is to evaluate the safety and therapeutic effects of an additional infusion of VRX496 in participants who successfully complete the VRX496-USA-05-002 study.

 Selected Study Results: Results published in Molecular Therapy (2010) (abstract 646) showed that single and multiple lexgenleucel-T infusions did not significantly reduce participants’ viral load levels at the one year post-infusion time point.
 In most participants, lexgenleucel-T had no consistent effect on CD4 counts; however, a single dose of lexgenleucel-T was found to significantly increase CD4 counts in a small number of participants.
-The infusions of lexgenleucel-T were found to be safe with no serious side effects identified during the study.10
+The infusions of lexgenleucel-T were found to be safe with no SAEs identified during the study.11

 Additional Published Material: